hatfim/technical-test/README.md

 - Routing and views (e.g. navigating to timeline)
 - State management with [Pinia](https://pinia.vuejs.org/)
 - [Component Tests and/or Unit Tests](#run-component-and-unit-tests-with-vitest-and-optionally-vue-test-utils)
-- Use SSR
+- Utilize SSR (Server-Side Rendering).
-- Caching endpoint response
+- Implement caching system
 - Other items covered in your profile page